 Centura Health has more experts in more places throughout the region.
 Start your health journey by finding the right one for you.

-People who have undergone bariatric surgery and those considering the procedure now have a new resource available to them.
-St. Thomas More Hospital in Cañon City, Colorado has developed a Bariatric Support Group that will provide you with support through your journey, as well as information on diet progression for Lap-Band, Gastric Bypass or Sleeve Gastrectomy to reinforce prior education.
+People who have undergone bariatric surgery and those considering the procedure have a resource available to them.
+St. Thomas More Hospital in Cañon City, Colorado has developed a support group that will provide you with support through your journey, as well as information on diet progression for Lap-Band, Gastric Bypass or Sleeve Gastrectomy to reinforce prior education.
 The group meets on the first Wednesday of each month from 5 p.m. to 6:30 p.m. in the hospital's North Conference Room.
 People are welcome to join at any time, and there is no cost to attend.

 Patients who attend the support group may see up to a 10% increase in positive outcomes with their weight loss goals or surgery.
 Also, if people attend the support group and are able to gain more control of their weight, any subsequent weight loss surgery they may end up having will prove to be safer.
 We encourage full participation in the weight loss support group.

-"Our weight loss support group is absolutely free and open to anyone in the community," said Sarah Southworth, R.D., the hospital's Registered Dietitian who partners with all bariatric patients on their nutrition plans.
+"Our weight loss support group is absolutely free and open to anyone in the community," said April Irvine, M.S., the hospital's Registered Dietitian and Nutrition Care Manager, who partners with all bariatric patients on their nutrition plans.
 "We encourage you to attend if you have already had weight loss surgery, are considering it, or just want to gain control of your weight.
 We provide education on healthy eating and exercise in a comfortable, supportive atmosphere."

-The group will encourage people to share their feelings in a non-judgmental environment.
+The group encourages people to share their feelings in a non-judgmental environment.
 The goal is to have open discussion on success and struggles with bariatric surgery, and help people make personal connections with others.

 Group meetings will also feature health and wellness education.
 Some topics to be presented include fitness planning, including 10-15 minute exercises, stress reduction, positive reinforcement to gain confidence, how to make positive behavior change in life after surgery, sample recipes, menu planning and periodic chef demonstrations.